 - Try some of our open access database suggestions

 Remote access to all other databases is restricted to current FIT students and employees.
 A valid FIT username and password required for login.
 However, some of the online databases we subscribe to, along with additional ones, may be available to you through other channels:

-Databases which come from NOVEL (NY Online Virtual Electronic Library) are available in university and public libraries throughout New York State.
+Databases that are part of NOVEL are available in university and public libraries throughout New York State.
 If you have a New York State Library Borrower's Card or a New York State Driver License (or NYS DMV Non-Driver Photo ID), you can also access NOVEL resources remotely.
 Additionally, every New Yorker can search NOVEL via geoIP authentication without entering a driver license number as long as they are in New York State.

 Look for these online databases on your local or public library website:

 Look for Academic OneFile , Business Insights: Essentials, Business Source Premier or General OneFile in addition to direct access to a WWD Online subscription.

-- for New York Times articles:
+- New York Times Articles

-See if your library's website has something like FIT's Journal Finder which will let you look up a specific title and see if the library gives you online access to it through one of its many databases.
+See if your library's website has something like FIT's Journal Search, which will let you look up a specific title and see if the library gives you online access to it through one of its many databases.
 For example: Full-Text Electronic Journals: Remote access at the New York Public Library.
 There are also several free websites with digitized full-text back issues of magazines.
 Some examples: Google Books, The Magazine Rack.

 Many of the newspaper and magazine article sources mentioned above will have information on these industries.
 See also the FIT Library's Research Guides and New York Public Library's Industry Guide: Apparel, Fashion and Textiles

 Image-finding suggestions are available on the FIT Library's Image Searching and Image Collections Research Guide